Win-commit/WAV/README.md

             dataset_info_cache_path: "path/to/save/dataset_meta_info_cache"
     ```

-3. Download the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main) and the pretrained weights of [GE-Base](https://huggingface.co/agibot-world/Genie-Envisioner/blob/main/GE_base_fast_v0.1.safetensors), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
+3. Download the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main) and the pretrained [ltx-video-2b-v0.9](https://huggingface.co/Lightricks/LTX-Video/blob/main/ltx-video-2b-v0.9.safetensors), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
     ```
     pretrained_model_name_or_path: PATH/TO/PRETRAINED_WEIGHTS_OF_VAE_AND_TOKENIZER
     diffusion_model:
-    model_path: PATH/TO/GE_base_{version}.safetensors
+     model_path: PATH/TO/PRETRAINED_MODEL.safetensor
     ```

 4. Pre-train Video-Model